michaelblowry/python-course-notes/docs/source/setup_instructions.rst

 Now type ``a = 500`` and ``b = 600`` in the Editor.
 This is a program and doesn't do anything until we *Run* the program.
 Also, type ``print(a + b)``.
 And, for fun, also type ``print("Hello World")`` (There is a long running tradition in computer programming that your first program should say "Hello World".)
-To run your program hit the green play button.
+To run your program, hit the green play button.
 You will first need to save your script.
 For this class, you will put scripts in your U: drive folder CE215/Python.
 Name the file with your last name, the word Practice, and the lab number (all separated by underscores)